ingenia-api/ingenia_ruby/README.md

 ###Classification
 Ask Ingenia to identify which tags are most relevant to some text.
 This call does not create an Item.

+Classification will only work once you have done some training and Ingenia has an understanding of your Tags.

 ```ruby
 Nowa::Api.classify "what is the difference between ruby on rails and rake?"
 ```